jmxjiang/jmxjiangportfolio/CONTRIBUTING.md

 For more specific guidelines:

-- JetBrains Mono font should be used (unless you suggest a new font or it is deprecated).
+- JetBrains Mono font should be used (unless you suggest a new font, or it is deprecated).
   - If the font is deprecated, please open an issue to discuss replacements (or keep the fallback fonts).
 - The max line length should be 120.
 - If the line needs to be broken down, the starting tag and the ending tag should be at the same column (unless for